-If she is considered to be employed at the point she became incapable for work, her entitlement to SSP will be decided by applying other qualifying conditions in the normal way, such as her AWE during the unpaid leave period.
+If she is considered to be employed at the point she became incapable for work, her entitlement to SSP will be decided by applying other qualifying conditions in the normal way, such as her average weekly earnings (AWE) during the unpaid leave period.

 While on unpaid leave a person will not normally be required to be available for work so they are unlikely to have any qualifying days for SSP under Social Security Contributions and Benefits Act (SSCBA) 1992, section 154(2) and SSP would not therefore be payable.